 A good SaaS marketing agency has deep understanding of SaaS metrics (CAC, LTV, MRR), experience with both PLG and SLG motions, a proven track record with B2B SaaS clients, and the ability to connect marketing activity to pipeline, not just traffic.
 Look for agencies that report on demo volume and CAC — not just impressions and clicks.

 B2B SaaS marketing retainers typically range from £2,000–£8,000/month depending on channels and growth stage.
 Early-stage companies often start with one channel (SEO or outbound); growth-stage companies run multi-channel programmes spanning SEO, outbound, content, and paid.
-Bambino’s Growth package starts at £2,000/month.
+Bambino’s Seed package starts at £2,000/month.

 For early-stage SaaS (pre-product-market-fit), outbound is faster to validate messaging and ICP — you get signal within weeks.
 Once PMF is confirmed, SEO builds compounding long-term pipeline that reduces CAC over time.
 Bambino recommends outbound first, SEO second for most early-stage UK SaaS companies.